Title

 Republic Act No. 11511 promotes and implements organic agriculture in the Philippines, aiming to enrich soil fertility, increase farm productivity, protect the environment, and raise awareness among consumers about the benefits of organic products.

-The State policy is to promote, propagate, develop, and implement organic agriculture in the Philippines to enrich soil fertility, increase farm productivity and farmers' incomes, reduce environmental pollution, conserve natural resources, protect health, save on imported farm inputs, and promote food self-sufficiency.
+It emphasized promoting, propagating, developing, and implementing organic agriculture to enrich soil fertility, increase productivity and farmers’ incomes, reduce pollution and environmental destruction, prevent depletion of natural resources, protect health of farmers/consumers/public, save on imported farm inputs, and promote food self-sufficiency.
+It also directed development of community-based organic agriculture systems and nationwide educational/awareness campaigns among consumers.

-A core PGS group must have at least five members from different farms within the municipality/city or province who are certified and practicing organic agriculture.
+A registered core PGS group may apply for accreditation.
+BAFS grants accreditation only if it has at least five (5) members from different farms within the municipality/city or within the province, certified and actually practicing organic agriculture.
+BAFS may provide technical/financial support for application.

 Analyze Cases Smarter, Faster